 GRAFFITI ARTISTS RAISE FUNDS IN THE SOUTH END

 The Peters Park Graffiti Art Wall Project surfaces at a critical time when safe, creative spaces and programs for urban youth are fast-disappearing and being defunded.
-With 1 week left for their crowdfunding campaign, local graffiti artists , Marka27 and Problak, along with South End community organizations seek more support to reach a $12,000 fundraising goal for materials, supplies, artist fees, and stipends for youth who will participate in re-painting the Peters Park Graffiti Art Wall with a new mural by artist Genaro Ortega, recently selected through a Request for Proposal and announced today by Mayor Walsh’s office.
+Through a crowdfunding campaign, local graffiti artists , Marka27 and Problak, along with South End community organizations reached a $12,000 fundraising goal for materials, supplies, artist fees, and stipends for youth who repainted the Peters Park Graffiti Art Wall with a new mural by artist Genaro Ortega, selected through a Request for Proposal and announced by Mayor Walsh’s office.

 Ortega, a Boston-based visual artist, painting mentor at South Boston’s Artists for Humanity, and Mural Curator for Madison Park High School, continues the 30 year tradition of graffiti artists telling their stories on the Peters Park Graffiti Art Wall, with a new mural that pays homage to current equality movements.